 Apologists for the 2009 film are a little like people who praise the calligraphic finesse of someone’s handwriting, ignoring that the words on the page are “fuck you”.
 If movies could leave you spellbound using visual effects alone then surely Abrams’ two Treks would be classics but getting drunk on the impressive digital wizardry only leaves you with the film equivalent of brewer’s droop.

 Witnessing Abrams’ anodyne reprise of this scene in the borrowed last act of Into Darkness, one’s forced to ask why there’s no swell of emotion, no kick.
 The reason is that the preceding hour and a half has lacked gravitas; it’s been broad and occasionally juvenile, Pine and Quinto parroting underwritten lines, hamstrung by light-touch direction.
 The trio of writers responsible for this shithouse are therefore compelled to riff on scenes from a superior movie to get a reaction from an anesthetised audience.
 The gambit fails.
 Not only do we resent all this Wrath of Khan grave robbing, we mark the act of desecration and note how it cheapens the original material.

-Why, cry the purists, does this generation of treknicians insist on plundering Nicholas Meyer’s movie for inspiration?
+Why, cry the purists, does this generation of treknicians insist on plundering Nicholas Meyer’s movie for material?
 It’s risk aversion plain and simple.
 Khan’s superhuman exploits belong to the part of Star Trek that’s familiar to the uninitiated.
 Like Superman’s General Zod, he’s out there, nested in the interstice between fan and genre tourist.
 That’s why he’s back in the anglicised form of Benedict Cumberbatch.
-But ‘batch, a great actor when the material permits, is frustratingly one-dimensional here as Ricardo Montalbán never was.
+But ‘batch, a great actor when the material permits, is frustratingly one-dimensional here.
 His character’s mystifying change of race and nationality aside (I thought this movie was set in a different timeline, not a different universe but then the calendar’s changed too), the talented thesp has little to do but speak in a malevolent tone and with Received Pronunciation.

 It’s while we’re unpicking Admiral Robocop’s ill-thought out scheme to protect the Federation from its enemies by tricking the aggressive Empire on its doorstep into attacking it, thereby starting a full scale galactic war, or something, that the attention shifts to other matters.
-As there’s nothing to see on deck, the hamming of Simon Pegg and Anton Yelchin being little better than white noise, there’s time to reflect on how Paramount’s demographilizertm has reworked characters like Uhura and Carol Marcus, turning them into two flavours of eye candy.
+As there’s nothing to see on deck, the hamming of Simon Pegg and Anton Yelchin little better than white noise, there’s time to reflect on how Paramount’s demographilizertm has reworked characters like Uhura and Carol Marcus, turning them into two flavours of eye candy.

 The former communications officer is now the feisty mistress of Mr Spock: the most unlikely pairing in the known universe.
 Much of the running time is spent watching the two bicker; a relationship that may play well with the couples in the audience but has little to do with the characters from the TV show.
 Marcus, once a molecular biologist, is now a weapons specialist and one prone to taking her clothes off for ticket buying hardons.
 If these choices reflect something like a regrettable treatment of minor characters then the decision to turn Spock from mild-mannered logician into hate-fuelled street brawler in the movie’s last minutes, suggests that Abrams has crossed the Rubicon, not merely indifferent to Gene Roddenberry’s universe but happy to vandalise it in the name of accessibility.